-As World War II broke out, many European players stopped taking part in the league, and their clubs such as Gymkhana Club, Police, KAR and Railway, eventually withdrew.
-They were replaced, from the 1940s on, by African street teams such as Young Africans (Yanga) and Sunderland, as well as the Goan's Club manned by Goans, and the Agha Khan Club by Ismaili Khojas.
+In 1942, the first division of the league was dominated by teams from public institutions such as the Government School, Post Office, Railways SC, King's African Rifles SC, Police SC and Medical Department, but after World War II had broken out, many European players stopped taking part in the league, and their clubs (such as Gymkhana Club, Police, King's African Rifles and Railways) eventually withdrew.
+They were replaced, from the 1940s on, by African street teams such as Young Africans (Yanga; known as New Youngs in the mid-30s when they were first admitted to the second division of the Dar es Salaam league) and Sunderland (founded as Queens, later known as Eagles and Old Boys before becoming Simba in 1971), as well as the Goan's Club manned by Goans, and the Agha Khan Club by Ismaili Khojas.
 The Sudanese team broke up in the mid-1940s.
 From this period onwards, Yanga and Sunderland gradually became the most popular and strongest clubs in Dar es Salaam.
 Yanga, founded in 1938, entered the first division of the league soon afterwards and won four major cups in 1942.
 Sunderland joined the first division soon after Yanga, and won four important cups in 1946.

 In 1955 the Dar es Salaam league had 38 registered clubs.